jehcriss42/appium_webdriver/README.md

 # appium_webdriver
-Mobile test using appium and webdriver
+Mobile test using appium and webdriverIO

 ## Steps: